Glucagonoma - glucagon test; Multiple endocrine neoplasia type I - glucagon test; Hypoglycemia - glucagon test; Low blood sugar - glucagon test

 Chernecky CC, Berger BJ.
 Glucagon - plasma.
 In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
 St Louis, MO: Elsevier Saunders; 2013:580-581.

-Nadkarni P, Weinstock RS.
+Mojica A, Weinstock RS.
 Carbohydrates.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-St Louis, MO: Elsevier; 2017:chap 16.BACK TO TOP
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 17.BACK TO TOP